Timeline - Greece's debt crisis

 July 7 - Greek parliament passes pension reform, key requirement of the EU/IMF deal, which includes raising women's retirement age from 60 to match men at 65.

-August 5 - EU and IMF inspectors give Greece green light for fresh 9 billion euro tranche from bailout.
+August 5 - EU and IMF inspectors give Greece green light for new 9 billion euro tranche from bailout.

 2011: